 “Everybody is speaking to that feeling of loneliness that comes from spending time in white spaces,” said Neustaedter, who had first considered naming the program The Lonely Afro.
 “Our conversations validate that this is a shared experience.”

 ‘A genuine artist’

-In 2016, Neustaedter returned to Boise State to study music theory and classical piano, something she had not done formally despite her many years as a performer.
+After building her diverse career in Boise, Neustaedter returned to Boise State in 2016 to study music theory and classical piano, something she had not done formally despite her many years as a performer.

 Jim Jirak, an associate professor of music education, was one of Neustaedter’s mentors on campus.
 Jirak called her one of several outstanding students in the music department.